 Cyberbullying is when someone uses technology to send mean, threatening, or embarrassing messages to or about another person.
-It might be in a text, e-mail, message, or in a post online.
+It might be in a text, e-mail, direct message, or in a post online.
 Cyberbullying can be anonymous, which can sometimes make it even worse.
-It also has a wider audience, and can spread quickly.
-Finally, targets of cyberbullying often feel like they can’t get away from the bullying.
-If someone is bullying you at school, when you leave for the day it’s over.
-But cyberbullying can follow you home, and continue all night.
+It also has a wider audience and can spread quickly.
+Finally, targets of cyberbullying often feel like they can’t escape the bullying.
+If someone is bullying you at school, it’s over when you leave for the day.
+But cyberbullying can follow you home and continue all night.

 Imagine a classmate posts a photo of themselves online.
-Someone else makes a mean, mocking comment about it.
-Soon, that photo has been shared, liked, reposted – even made into a meme.
-Thousands of people have seen it – even people the target doesn’t know.
+Someone else makes a mean, mocking comment about the photo.
+Soon, that photo has been shared, liked, reposted—even made into a meme.
+Thousands of people have seen it, even people the person being targeted doesn’t know.
 That’s why cyberbullying can be extra hurtful: it’s public, it spreads quickly, and it’s 24/7.

 If you see someone being bullied online, here’s what you can do:

 The “I Care Because” section features statements from individuals around the world, sharing why they care about bullying prevention.
 In this episode teens read and respond to a statements about cyberbullying, sharing their insight and advice.